 Think Positively Reframe those negative thoughts and speak in the present and positive tense.

-Meditate Meditation does not have to be hard and does not have to involve sitting in the lotus position chanting “Om”.
-Once again there are plenty of free quality resources on YouTube with Jason Stephenson being a favourite of ours here for easy to follow guided relaxation meditations.
+Meditate Meditation does not have to be hard and it does not have to involve sitting in your designer wear chanting “Om” in the lotus position.
+Once again there are plenty of free quality resources on YouTube including a Progressive Muscle Relaxation Exercise and a Chakra Balancing meditation on the Rainbow Light Therapies channel.
+Jason Stephenson is also a favourite of ours here with easy to follow guided relaxation meditations also available on YouTube.

 Turn off your phone